 Under Canvas Moab

-We decided to tent camp on our last trip to Moab.
+We decided to Plan a camping trip.
+We even slept in a tent!
 It was a good experience but there are some major things to consider when deciding if this is the right option for you.
 We stayed at the Moab KOA.
 This was a very great experience as we enjoyed the pool available at this location.
 Our site was pretty close to our neighbors but luckily no one was camping next to us.

 Moab is a dessert.
 It has cool temperatures at night and blazing hot temperatures during the day.
 In the heat of the summer, Moab can get up to 100 degrees.
 It is a dry heat. ( I live in Utah and when I went to Moab my lips became chapped and my whole body needed lotion – it was 76 degrees when we went)